 Harajuku is located in Shibuya, where you will find Japan’s latest youth culture, quirky fashion and cosplay outfits at your fingertips.

-We love taking our Dragons to Japan, check out all of the different tour options we offer HERE!
-If you have any questions please do not hesitate to contact us either in the chat box or give us a call, we’re happy to help.
+We love taking our Dragons to Japan.
+Check out all of the different tour options we offer HERE!
+If you have any questions, please do not hesitate to contact us.

 This post is courtesy of: